Nassim Taleb has published an attack on intelligence research that is getting a lot of attention and so I thought I would respond to it.

 First, it’s important the realize that the probability of some randomly formulated hypothesis about the world being true can be construed as being less than one half.
 This requires a certain way of looking at probability, but it doesn’t seem unreasonable to say that there are lots of ways the world isn’t and only one way the world is, so the vast majority of possible descriptions of the world are false.
 By contrast, replication research might be taken to suggest that something like half of hypotheses that have been confirmed by an initial study are true.
 Looked at this way, such rates actually represent significant epistemic progress.

-Thus, if we consumer research intelligent, we can be a lot less worried about buying into false positive results.
+Thus, if we consumer research intelligently, we can be a lot less worried about buying into false positive results.

 Returning to psychology, and intelligence research in particular, it is important to note that a lack of statistical power is one important cause of low replication rates which does not apply to IQ research to the degree that it applies to most disciplines.